Weighted $L^2$ Holomorphic functions on ball-fiber bundles over compact K\"ahler manifolds: Introduction

-Theorem \ref{main} is motivated by the following question. \begin{question} Does any unit ball fiber bundle over a compact K\"ahler manifold admit nonconstant weighted $L^p$ ($1\leq p\leq \infty$) holomorphic functions? \end{question} Remark that any $\mathbb B^N$-fiber bundle over a compact complex manifold admits $C^\infty$ plurisubharmonic exhaustion function if either $n=1$ (\cite{Diederich_Ohsawa}) or $n\geq 2$ and $\rho$ is reductive (\cite{Seo}).
+Theorem \ref{main} is motivated by the following question. \begin{question} Does any unit ball fiber bundle over a compact K\"ahler manifold admit nonconstant weighted $L^p$ ($1\leq p\leq \infty$) holomorphic functions? \end{question} Remark that any $\mathbb B^N$-fiber bundle over a compact K\"ahler manifold admits $C^\infty$ plurisubharmonic exhaustion function if either $n=1$ (\cite{Diederich_Ohsawa}) or $n\geq 2$ and $\rho$ is reductive (\cite{Seo}).

 Whether there exist holomorphic functions is a fundamental property of complex manifolds.
 If the complex manifold can be embedded holomorphically into a complex Euclidean space, then there exist a lot of holomorphic functions.
-A far deeper theorem is proved by Siu-Yau \cite{Siu_Yau} and Greene-Wu \cite{Greene_Wu} which states that a complete simply connected nonpositively curved K\"ahler manifold of faster than quadratic sectional curvature decay is biholomorphic to $\mathbb C^n$ by constructing $n$ holomorphic functions.
+A far deeper theorem is proved by Siu-Yau \cite{Siu_Yau} and Greene-Wu \cite{Greene_Wu} that a complete simply connected nonpositively curved K\"ahler manifold of faster than quadratic sectional curvature decay is biholomorphic to $\mathbb C^n$ by constructing $n$ holomorphic functions.
 In \cite{Bland}, Bland presented two sufficient conditions given for a complete K\"ahler manifold of nonpositive sectional curvature to admit nonconstant bounded holomorphic functions.

 On the other hand, if the manifold is compact, then there exist no nonconstant holomorphic functions.
 In \cite{Greene_Wu}, Greene-Wu showed that any complete simply connected K\"ahler manifold with nonpositive sectional curvature does not admit nonzero $L^p$ $(1\leq p<\infty)$ holomorphic functions.
 Moreover if the curvature tensor has certain stronger conditions, then it does not have any nonconstant bounded holomorphic function neither.